A prime number is a natural number greater than 1 which has no positive divisors other than 1 and itself

 }

-No matter how many iterations we use in the algorithm above there’s a chance that for each a1,a2,,ai Fermat’s little theorem holds true even though that the input is composite therefore this test is not used in practice
+No matter how many iterations we use in the algorithm above, there’s a chance that for each a1,a2,,ai Fermat’s little theorem holds true, even though the input is composite.
+Therefore, this test is not used in practice

 Euler primality test

-The motivation to this definition comes to the fact that any prime >2 is an odd number, then the prime number can be expressed as 2q+1 where q is an integer thus
+The motivation for this definition comes from the fact that any prime >2 is an odd number.
+Then the prime number can be expressed as 2q+1 where q is an integer; thus,

 a(2q+1)11(modp)